jodz4k/cormas-gaming/README.md

 Bigger explanation of the background can be found on Wiki on this link: [Introduction](https://github.com/jodz4k/cormas-gaming/wiki/Introduction).
 All of the products which become out of the project and future work is presented here [Wiki](https://github.com/jodz4k/cormas-gaming/wiki).

+Main contribution is MVP of playable architecture and research paper which can be found on this link: add link.

 ---

 # Loading project